PgBiel/elembic/src/fields.typ

     value
   }

-  let fold = if not synthesized and "fold" in typeinfo and typeinfo.fold != none {
+  let fold = if folds and not synthesized and "fold" in typeinfo and typeinfo.fold != none {
     assert(typeinfo.fold == auto or type(typeinfo.fold) == function, message: error-prefix + "type '" + typeinfo.name + "' doesn't appear to have a valid fold field (must be auto or function)")
     let fold-default = if required {
       // No field default, use the type's own default to begin folding